Travel has been hit with unprecedented disruption due to the Covid-19 pandemic.

 The Currensea travel debit card gives peace of mind to our customers by providing purchase protection based on the Mastercard chargeback scheme.
 It ensures our customers get refunds in case of bankruptcies, flight cancellations and hotel closures.

-If you book your holiday through a third-party agent, pay by debit card where possible.
+If you book your holiday through a third-party agent, pay by debit card or even better a travel debit card where possible.
 If you book your holiday with a credit card via a third party and the hotel goes bankrupt, the Section 75 protection provided by your credit card will NOT pay out.
-By contrast, the debit card chargeback scheme will cover you.
+By contrast, the debit card/travel debit card chargeback scheme will cover you.

 Credit cards will repay only if the agent/third party itself went bankrupt, not the final service provider.
 Something to consider when booking your next holiday.